flyconnectome/coding-club/2026-02-05_connectivity_clustering_aedes/Connectivity_Clustering_Challenge_AGB_MG.md

    - Retrieve neuron metadata from FlyTable / SeaTable.

 2. 🧠 **Connectivity Data Retrieval**
-   - Adjust threshold connectivity as needed.
+   - Adjust synapse threshold as needed.
    - Choose upstream and/or downstream partners. *(For ALPNs only upstream partners)*
    - Ensure compatible query settings for synapse tables.
    - Fetch synapse-level connectivity data using **fafbseg synapse connectivity** (not navis).